zicoz18/erc20-as-subnet-gas-token-tutorial/submitted version/README.md

   - When run with `node ./relayer.js <avaxBlockNumber> <subnetBlockNumber>` Relayer will look for events on Avax and Subnet from the block number you provided and will iterate through the next 10 blocks for the event.
-Will processes observed event Therefore, if you have a burn or lock event emitted 1000 blocks ago, you can process it by giving the right blockNumber If you want to start the relayer to processes an old burn or lock event, current way of running is what you are looking for
+Will processes observed event Therefore, if you have a burn or lock event emitted 1000 blocks ago, you can process it by giving the right blockNumber.
+    If you want to start the relayer to processes an old burn or lock event, current way of running is what you are looking for

 - ```bash